murray1978/emu86/README.md

 emu86
 =====

+A mega would be more suitable for this code, memory size and pin's avaliable.

 8086 emulation on an arduino.
 I am currently using this file for ideas, which of course will change in the future.